 Treatment for Bladder Cancer in Dogs, Including Transitional Cell Carcinoma

-When we treat cancer in dogs we are usually not aiming for a “cure.”
-Instead, the focus is on improving and maintaining your dog’s quality of life and hopefully extending life beyond what would happen if the cancer wasn’t treated.
+When treating cancer in dogs, we usually do not aim for a “cure.”
+Instead, the focus is improving and maintaining your dog’s quality of life and hopefully extending life beyond what would happen if the cancer wasn’t treated.

 The treatment goal for bladder cancer is to control or shrink cancer to relieve urinary difficulties, and to provide good life quality for as long as possible.

-Unfortunately, the treatments for bladder cancer in dogs are rarely curative.6
+Unfortunately, the treatments for bladder cancer in dogs buy good quality time but are rarely totally curative.6

 Surgery for Bladder Cancer